Christian Tchouante

-Christian Tchouante (born 17 January 2006) is a Cameroonian professional footballer who plays for Swedish club Mjällby AIF, as a defender.
+Christian Tchouante Tchouante (born 17 January 2006) is a Cameroonian professional footballer who plays for Serbian SuperLiga club Železničar Pančevo on loan from Allsvenskan club Mjällby, as a defender.

 Career

 After playing for the Kadji Sports Academy, Tchouante signed with American team LA Galaxy.
 He spent the 2024 season with Galaxy's reserve team Ventura County FC.

 In May 2025 he signed for Swedish club Mjällby AIF.
 He made his debut in August 2025.

+In July 2026 he signed on loan for Serbian SuperLiga club Železničar Pančevo.